 Argonaut is a derivative of the Aquanaut vehicle Argonaut, which has enhanced capabilities for transit and autonomous operations.
 This vehicle has been orchestrated to provide Nauticus' government-facing customers with the capabilities to perform their specialized mission scenarios.
-The Argonaut has completed final assembly in our facility and underwent initial commissioning in the Pacific Ocean, leading to its expected acceptance by a Large Confidential Government Contractor, for further use in U.S. government applications.
+The Argonaut has completed final assembly in our facility and underwent initial commissioning in the Pacific Ocean, leading to its acceptance by the customer, a large confidential government contractor (a "Large Confidential Government Contractor"), for further use in U.S. government applications.
 Specifically, this vehicle will be used by a Large Confidential Government Contractor, in conjunction with Nauticus, to perform under a current contract.
 This product and other variants are currently available for direct sales to U.S. Department of Defense entities or contractors and will be available in the future for commercial services through a RaaS contract for ongoing services.